教程 - 使用 React 和 Kotlin/JS 创建 Web 应用程序

 Run the development server

-By default, the Kotlin/JS Gradle plugin comes with support for an embedded webpack-dev-server
+By default, the Kotlin Multiplatform Gradle plugin comes with support for an embedded webpack-dev-server

 , allowing you to run the application from the IDE without manually setting up any servers.